ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/owners/metrics.rst

 Retrieve Owner Metrics
 ----------------------

-To get some metrics for an owner, you can use the metrics branch as formatted below:
+To get some metrics for an Owner, you can use the Metrics Branch as formatted below:

 .. code::